wix-incubator/eslint-plugin-lodash/.github/CONTRIBUTING.md

 ## Creating a pull request

+* Be advised that the tests use ES6 syntax and your node version should be 6 or higher.
 * Please adhere to the style and formatting of the code.
 * Write tests for any changes.
 This project should always remain at 100% coverage!
 * Create purposeful and complete commits.